ThomasConrad/ElevatingDesk/README.md

 ## Installation

 1. Connect all hardware components according to pin configuration
-2. Upload the sketch to Arduino Mega
+2. Upload the sketch to Arduino Nano
 3. Calibrate the height sensors if needed
 4. Set your preferred preset heights